PranjaliPatil14/CRUDOperationsWithAgGrid/README.md

 # CRUD Operations With AgGrid

-This covers client side Crate, Read, Update, Delete operations on react data grid with AgGrid library.
+This covers client side Crate, Read, Update, Delete operations on react data grid using AgGrid library.